 You will be able to demonstrate originality in the application of knowledge, together with a practical understanding of how established techniques of research and enquiry are used to create and interpret knowledge in mathematics.

 Conduct research into current mathematical literature; review, analyse and evaluate findings in a professional manner.

 This course will enable you to deal with complex issues both systematically and creatively, making sound judgements in the absence of complete data, and communicating conclusions clearly to specialist and non-specialist audiences.

 The approval from the Institute of Mathematics and its Applications is currently being sought.

 A student obtaining an approved IMA award can qualify as a Chartered Mathematician once they have completed 5 years employment in a relevant occupation after graduating.

-or A Postgraduate Certificate in Mathematics or a related subject with a minimum of grade C in all modules.
+A Postgraduate Certificate in mathematics or equivalent with a minimum of grade C in all modules.

 Charitable Funding: You might also want to explore the possibility of funding from charitable trusts; please see the following websites www.acf.org.uk, www.dsc.org.uk/fundingwebsites or www.family-action.org.uk.
 Most charities and trust funds offer limited bursaries targeted to specific groups of students so you will need to research whether any of them are relevant to your situation.